Major pro sports leagues in the US didn’t seem too keen on legal sports betting spreading across the US–at first.

 888 Casino and the NFL’s New York Jets

 The NFL has some longstanding and very strict rules when it comes to sponsorship deals between teams and the casino industry.
-Still, that didn’t stop the New York Jets from signing an advertising and promotions deal with NJ online gambling site 888 Casino in October.
+Still, that didn’t stop the New York Jets from signing an advertising and promotions deal with NJ online casino site 888 Casino in October.
 By the way, 888 has an NJ mobile sportsbook associated with the online casino as well.

 The NFL relaxed its policies to allow teams to advertise with sportsbooks this year.
 However, casinos are still not supposed to advertise any sportsbook they run with NFL teams.